 Improve your basketball skills

-Are you looking to take your son or daughter’s basketball game to the next level?
-You could clear out the spare bedroom and spend some serious cash on a live-in NCAA-quality basketball coach.
-Or, you could save the six-figure expense and get a similar coaching experience from a smart basketball like the 94Fifty.
+Want to take your basketball game to the next level?
+You could clear out the spare bedroom and drop some serious cash on a live-in basketball coach.
+Or you could save the six-figure expense and get a similar coaching experience from a smart basketball like the Wilson X.

-Normally, a family camping trip would be a reason to leave the smartphone behind so you can better enjoy the great outdoors.
-But let’s face it, this is 2014.
+Normally, a family camping trip is reason to leave the smartphone behind so you can better enjoy the great outdoors.
+But let’s face it, this is 2016.
 Modern technology can make everything better — even your time away from it on the lake.

-How?
-Check out the Deeper Fish Finder.
-The small, spherical device works as a fish-finding sonar in both salt and fresh water, helping you locate fish up to 120 feet under the surface.
-You simply attach it to a fishing line and cast it where you want to fish – it’ll turn on automatically upon hitting the water.
-Deeper works with most modern iOS and Android devices, but we recommend pairing it with a waterproof phone or tablet like the Samsung Galaxy S5 or the Sony Xperia Z2.
+Check out the iBobber.
+This small, spherical device works as a fish-finding sonar in both salt and fresh water, helping you locate fish up to 135 feet under the surface.
+Attach it to a fishing line and cast it where you want to fish; it turns on automatically upon hitting the water.